pauljtremblay/tarobot/README.md

   --show-prompt         displays the generated prompt ahead of the response --show-diagnostics    displays diagnostic output from the completion
-                        response returned from openai
+                        response returned from openai --persist-reading     inserts a record of the tarot card reading (inputs, prompt, result, metadata) in the database
 ```

 <br />